 Policymakers and brand owners have recently emphasized boosting recycled content in plastic packaging to try to enhance recycling.
 At a conference this week, speakers outlined some of the challenges in this realm.

-The Northeast Recycling Coalition’s virtual fall conference included a session March 30 called “Setting Post-Consumer Recycled Content Requirements: Resources for Policymakers.”
+The Northeast Recycling Coalition’s virtual spring conference included a session March 30 called “Setting Post-Consumer Recycled Content Requirements: Resources for Policymakers.”

 The very existence of the discussion is a reflection of the growing number of legislative bills that impose PCR-content mandates on plastic products.